 Own the content, define the rules, maximize engagement

-Digital online communities offer enormous opportunities for organizations seeking to remain relevant and seize market leadership.
+Digital communities offer enormous opportunities for organizations seeking to remain relevant and seize market leadership.
 Yet many organizations already struggle to manage customer input on public platforms like Facebook, Twitter, and LinkedIn.
 Why, then, would your company want to build your own private community?
 Here are five good reasons:

 You want to own the data.